acm-dbit/mongodb-workshop/README.md

 #### Deleting databases

- - To delete the database you are currently working on enter :-
+ - To delete the database you are currently working on, enter :-
    ```js
    db.dropDatabase()
    ```